AlaskaAirlines/WC-Generator/util/auroUpgrade.md

 source ~/.auroUpgrade.sh
 ```

-Once installed, open a new shell and run the commands.
+Once instillation is complete, move onto the following steps to generate a new repo and migrate the essential codes from one repo to the next.

 ## Generate a new repo